SianJade/keto-subscription-box/README.md

 - In future releases I would also like to add product filters which would allow the user to refine products by price and category, or to filter by certain allergens so that only products which do not contain those allergens in their ingredients list will appear in the filtered results, as well as filtering by dietary restrictions such as vegetarianism or veganism.

 - The ability for users to update their email address or other account details is another feature I would like to add to the site in future releases, in case the user no longer has access to the email address which they used to sign up to the site, or should they change their name and wish to update this in their user details on the site.

+- In future releases I would alsolike to add the functionality for users to persist their cart contents across devices and browsing sessions - saving their cart contents upon ending the session or logging out, and persisting them in memory until next time they log in to their account on the site should they wish to save things for later purchase.

 ## Technologies Used
 - [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5)